Stealth War

-Spalding argues that increasingly, with the advent of technologies such as 5G, one's existence within in the internet will place one in this conflict regardless of individual choice; a technology conflict that the PRC has developed very strong capabilities in.
+Spalding argues that increasingly, with the advent of technologies such as 5G, one's existence within the internet will place one in this conflict regardless of individual choice; a technology conflict that the PRC has developed very strong capabilities in.
 Spalding states that over the past three decades the PRC has used these practices to expand its military, industrial and technological power whilst the United States has greatly reduced or outsourced its industrial base and lost much of its technological lead.

 In 2022, he published War without rules: China's Playbook for Global Domination.